 But not every baby gets to go home.

-Join other local families on Saturday, April 22nd at UAH’s Charger Park to March for Babies.
+Join other local families on Saturday, May 4th, at HudsonAlpha in Huntsville to March for Babies.
 It’s a fun community event that includes a 5K, a kid’s Superhero Sprint, activities, entertainment, and prizes.
 You’ll have the opportunity to walk, run, or jog in honor of a baby or family you know.

 Can’t make it to the March for Babies?
 Consider making a gift to a team in Madison County to help meet their goal.
 Every little bit counts, and by taking part in March for Babies, you are funding programs that provide comfort and support to moms and babies across the country.
 Your proceeds fund cutting-edge March of Dimes research to find the unknown causes of premature birth and birth defects.